APCSPrinciples/CreateYourOwnDataVisualization/README.md

 1. To start, you will need some data.
 You can use data you find on the Internet or create your own.
 You should then put your data into a list.

 2. Once you've collected data, you can start coding.
 Some ideas for visualizations include:
+   - Using animation to show data changing over time (like the previous tutorial)
    - Changing opacity so frequently occuring values are brighter
    - Changing size so frequently occuring values are larger
    - Creating a bar graph